 Have an early flight?
 Carnival’s website does mention that all “guests with early flights who have pre-registered with Guest Services will be assigned and called as one of the early Zone numbers.”
 That means you can actually move up your debarkation time simply by letting the staff know you have an earlier departure time at the airport if you don’t want to buy FTTF.

 Verdict: Having some choice over when you debark is nice, but keep in mind the timing really depends on the government officials in the terminal.
 If you have an early flight, you can also let Guest Services know ahead of time to get off the ship earlier for no charge.

 What’s the Final Verdict?

-There seems to be overwhelmingly positive feedback with the Faster to the Fun package.
-Given the wide range of benefits and the relatively low cost, we can see why.
+There seems to be positive feedback with the Faster to the Fun package on social media.
+Given the wide range of benefits, we can see why.

 Have you bought Faster to the Fun?
 Tell us about your experience in the comments below.